monishwarank/brix-project-development/Full Stack Dev 2/catering-management-system.md

 **Evaluation**

-- Functionality, security features for transactions.
+- Functionality, security features for transactions (Model).
 - User experience and backend integration.
 - Additional features such as service ratings.